 The mechanism is the reasoning relationship.
 Not tool use — where the human reasons and the agent assists.
 Not delegation — where the agent reasons and the human accepts or rejects outputs.
 A genuine loop: human steering shapes what agents engage with; agent outputs reshape what the human can see and understand; and this continues until the human is ready to make a judgment that is irreducibly theirs.

 Performance improves because understanding improves.
-Better decisions - in any situation - come from decision-makers who have a more honest, more complete, and more structurally grounded model of the situation they are acting in.
+Better decisions come from decision-makers who have a more honest, more complete, and more structurally grounded model of the situation they are acting in.
 Collaborative Intelligence is how you build that model — not instead of human judgment, but as the foundation it stands on.

 CASi Labs Methodology